rgl/example-dotnet-source-link/README.md

 * To be able to step into a nuget package source code you need to configure Visual Studio as:
   * Select `Tools` | `Options` | `Debugging` | `General`
   * Uncheck `Enable Just my Code`
+* To be able to access a private GitLab server that requires authentication you need to [configure the GitLab server and Visual Studio](https://github.com/rgl/gitlab-source-link-proxy).

 # Caveats